NYU-Molecular-Pathology/demux-nf/README.md

 The easiest way to run the pipeline is by using the included `Makefile`, which has shortcuts to preset execution configurations, with the sequencer output directory name provided as an argument to `PROJECT`.
 Extra parameters for Nextflow can be provided with `EP`.

-By default, the pipeline will run in the _current session_ in your terminal.
-To run the pipeline in the background, it is recommended to either run it in `screen` or use the included cluster submission script.
+_NOTE:_ By default, the pipeline will run in the _current session_ in your terminal.
+To run the pipeline in the background, it is recommended to either run it in `screen` or use the included cluster submission script (`submit.sh`).

 ## NGS580 Demultiplexing on NYU phoenix